Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ### Push

-**Prerequisite:** :weapon-prop-heavy: Heavy, Two-Handed, or Versatile Property
+**Prerequisite:** :weapon-prop-heavy: Heavy, :weapon-prop-two-handed: Two-Handed, or :weapon-prop-versatile: Versatile Property

 If you hit a creature with this weapon, you can push the creature up to 10 feet straight away from yourself if it is Large or smaller.